theupdateframework/specification/tuf-spec.md

 3. **Check for a rollback attack.**

-  1. The version number of the trusted timestamp metadata file, if any, MUST be less than or equal to the version number of the new timestamp metadata file.
-If the new timestamp metadata file is older than the trusted timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
+  1. The version number of the trusted timestamp metadata file, if any, MUST be less than the version number of the new timestamp metadata file.
+If the new timestamp metadata file is less than or equal to the trusted timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.

   2. The version number of the snapshot metadata file in the